Ravinderram/Applied-Statistical-Data-Analysis-class_exercises/README.md

 # My Intro..
 Hii !! my name is Ranjit Singh.
 I am from India.
-I did my bachelors in AI Feild and now i am studying in MSc.
-Management and data in leuphana University.
+I did my bachelors in the field of AI and now i am studying in MSc.
+Management and data science in leuphana University.
 Thank you ☺️👋